IgorAlexey/gpt4adventure/README.md

 This is a very simple implementation of a text-adventure game.
 The app can be extended to use other tools like [stable-diffusion](https://stability.ai/stable-diffusion) in order to generate image of the scenarios for example, in which case, it could be better to have a custom terminal interface rather than converting the images to colored ASCII characters...

-If you want to contribute, feel free to create PRs, Issues
+If you want to contribute, feel free to create PRs, Issues.